 I’m a photographer captivated by the human condition and complex emotions.
 My work focuses on themes of wellbeing and the processing of life’s experiences.
 The thread of intimacy and the desire to connect with both others and myself weaves its way throughout my practice.

-I run Fragmentary, a website devoted to the exploration of mental health within photography.
-As part of this I organise events and exhibitions exploring and encouraging the much needed debate on the benefits of arts for those with experience of mental difficulties.
+I run the Arts & Health Hub, a place for artists to connect, learn & share resources about arts & health.
+As part of this I run a monthly peer group mentoring and supporting artists exploring health and wellbeing in their practice.
+In addition I organise events and exhibitions exploring and encouraging the much needed debate on the benefits of arts for those with experience of mental difficulties.
+I also interview artists over at Fragmentary.org, a website devoted to the exploration of mental health within photography.

 I’m based in south London where I live with my sidekick cat, Salvador.

 Still want to know more?
-Watch this short film by WEX about how photography saved my life; read this article for the Wellcome Collection about my journey; hear me talk about photography on Ben Smith’s A Small Voice podcast.
+Watch this short film by WEX about how photography saved my life; read about my work on BBC News or read this article for the Wellcome Collection about my journey; hear me talk about photography on Ben Smith’s A Small Voice podcast.